anthonymarinov/custom-GPT/README.md

 python gpt-llm.py
 ```

 Ensure `input.txt` is in the same directory, containing the text data for training.
 During training, the model will periodically evaluate itself to track performance.
+The model will then output a segement of text generated from the trained model.

 ## Workflows